 Called to preach!
 Commissioned of God to teach the word!
 A herald of the great King!
 A witness of the Eternal Gospel!
 Could any work be more high and holy?
-To this supreme task God sent His only begotten Son.
-In all the frustration and confusion of the times, is it possible to imagine a work comparable in importance with that of proclaiming the will of God to wayward men?
+To this supreme task, God sent His only begotten Son.
+In all the frustration and confusion of the times, is it possible to imagine a work comparable in importance to that of proclaiming the will of God to wayward men?
 Not by accident, nor yet by the thrustful egotism of men, was the pulpit given central place . . . it is there of design and devotion.
-It is there by the logic of things.
+It is, thereby, the logic of things.
 It is there as the throne of the Word of God.

 It is absolutely vital to remember that God does the calling.
 We do not choose to be a preacher like we would choose to be, say, a lawyer, a doctor, or a salesman.
 God does the choosing.
 Our only choice is to obey or not to obey.
-This is never a simple, nor an easy choice.
-Something within us seems to recognize the far-reaching ramifications of such a choice, and it is natural to hesitate, to question, to doubt.
+This is never a simple nor an easy choice.
+Something within us seems to recognize the far-reaching ramifications of such a choice, and it is natural to hesitate, question, and doubt.

 The call to preach is not simply the plan of God for our lives, nor is it just the will of God for our lives.
-God does have a will and a plan for the lives of all His children, no doubt about that.
-Sometimes we talk of someone being called to do something other than preach; this is true, because there are certainly lesser callings: doctor, lawyer, president, or king.
+God does have a will and a plan for the lives of all His children; there is no doubt about that.
+Sometimes, we talk of someone being called to do something other than preach; this is true because there are certainly lesser callings: doctor, lawyer, president, or king.
 But this is the call to preach.
-This call touches not only time, and life here, but this touches eternal life, because preaching is integral to the process of salvation, as we have seen in chapter 3: "How then shall they call on him in whom they have not believed?
+This call touches not only time and life here but also eternal life because preaching is integral to the process of salvation, as we have seen in chapter 3: "How then shall they call on him in whom they have not believed?
 And how shall they believe in him of whom they have not heard?
-And how shall they hear without a preacher?
 And how shall they preach, except they be sent?"
 (Romans 19:14-15a).
 This call is how God sends those who preach, and only those who have this call can truly preach.